Should Tax on Tips Stay or Go Under Trump?

 Opponents argue these scenarios could create disparities among low-income workers and incentivize businesses to prioritize tips over wage increases.

 Of course, there are the legislative hurdles.
-Implementing this policy would require legislative action, as Vice President Harris' campaign acknowledged.
-The proposal would have to pass through a much-divided Congress.
+Implementing this policy would require legislative action.
+The proposal would have to pass a now-Republican-controlled Congress, which would have to agree on several tax proposals that Trump has said he'd like to see in one "big, beautiful [reconciliation] bill."

 Taxes on tips: Bottom line

-As Kamala Harris and Donald Trump seek support in key battleground states like Nevada, the debate over tax on tips highlights broader discussions about economic fairness and fiscal responsibility.
+Now that Donald Trump has returned to office, the debate over tax on tips and other key middle-class tax breaks highlights broader discussions about economic fairness and fiscal responsibility.

-But whether the idea will ever gain enough bipartisan support in Congress to become law remains to be seen.
+However, whether the idea will become law remains to be seen.
 So, stay tuned.

 Related